-Q: Snowflakes show beautiful design patterns, which appear highly ordered, and which arise by themselves under simple freezing conditions.
-Since this shows order arising from disorder, doesn't this mean that the ordered patterns of complex life could arise from simpler chemicals?
+Snowflakes show beautiful design patterns, which appear highly ordered, and which arise by themselves under simple freezing conditions.
+Does this support evolution of complex life from simpler life?

 However, there is no tendency for simple organic molecules to form themselves into the precise sequences needed to form the long-chain information-bearing molecules found in living systems.
 That is because the properties of the 'finished product' are not programmed in the components of the system.
 It takes the addition of some extra information—either by an intelligent mind at work or a programmed machine.
 What would be analogous is if you saw a doily crocheted into the pattern of a snowflake.
 There is no natural, spontaneous tendency for the components of the system (for example, wool or cotton fibres) to assume that shape.
 The pattern has to be imposed by external information—either by the operation of mind or a programmed machine.